Kyoto is Japan’s beating historical, cultural and spiritual heart.

 Kyoto Itinerary Day 1: Temple Hopping in Northern Higashiyama + Pontocho Alley

 Higashiyama area is Kyoto’s main sightseeing area, home to the densest concentration of its temples, shrines, museums, parks and Zen gardens.
-Much of your 3-day Kyoto itinerary is split between the southern and northern part of this area.
+Much of your 3-day Kyoto itinerary is split between the southern and northern parts of this area.

 Your first day in Kyoto is an active one, exploring the temples and shrines along the famous Philosophers Path in Northern Higashiyama before spending the evening in Pontocho Alley.